codeadamca/javascript-hello-world/README.md

 ```

 3. Save the file and test in a browser.
-4. Try uploading this file to your hosting and testing it using your domain name.
+4. Try uploading this file to your hosting and then test it using your domain name.
 It will look something like this:

 ```
 http://www.domain.com/folder/hello-world.html